Maple Leaf Gardens is located at 50 Carlton St (at Church St on the northwest corner), in the Church and Wellesley neighbourhood of downtown Toronto.

 Architecture of Maple Leaf Gardens

 The 6-storey arena had seating for over 12,400 spectators.
 A combination of Art Moderne and Art Deco styles, The Gardens are clad in yellow brick with stone trim and banding.
-The landmark features stepped corners, a metal sash and is crowned with a great dome and lantern.
+The landmark features stepped corners, a metal sash and are crowned with a great dome and lantern.
 The massive arched ceiling rises 15-stories in the centre.
-A steel truss system supports the domed-roof on four comer piers giving spectators unobstructed views, all without interior column supports.
+A steel truss system supports the domed roof on four comer piers giving spectators unobstructed views, all without interior column supports.

 Other architectural elements of the historic structure include vertical strip windows with stone spandrels, simple geometric shapes carved into stone, three flagpoles at the roofline and the iconic “MAPLE LEAF GARDENS” marquee.